 The Catacombs of Paris: This is a medieval underground burial complex where six million human skeletons are stacked neatly along endless corridors.
 If you are not one to be frightened by the dark and haunting sight, then the Catacombs of Paris is one place that you must not miss.

 Notre Dame Cathedral: Situated in the heart of Paris, the Notre Dame Cathedral is one of the most iconic landmarks of the city.
 With its looming ceilings and beautiful stained-glass windows, it is also one of the most beautiful and impressive places to visit.
+(Though sadly due to the recent fire in the Cathedral you can’t go inside the site itself.
+Make sure to check ahead for restrictions on access to the areas surrounding the Cathedral.)

 The Paris Pantheon: The Paris Pantheon is a strikingly beautiful building in the Latin quarters of Paris.
 Originally a church dedicated to St. Genevieve, it is now a secular mausoleum and the final resting place of distinguished French citizens.
 This magnificent building is one of the best in Paris.